-"The engagement in a number of activities, which at times neither require a formal agreement nor are limited to a particular trade.
-This differs from a job since it may not involve money, is self directing and not based on income derived from jobs."
-36
+The engagement in a number of activities, which at times neither require a formal agreement nor are limited to a particular trade.
+This differs from a job since it may not involve money, is self directing and not based on income derived from jobs (Pantin et al., 2004).

-For them a SL was based on assets, activities and entitlements.
+For them a SL was based on assets, activities and entitlements:

-"Activities - recognizing that the root of all human development and economic growth is livelihoods, not just jobs, but the wide and diverse range of activities people pursue to make their living in the formal or the informal sector.
+Activities - recognizing that the root of all human development and economic growth is livelihoods, not just jobs, but the wide and diverse range of activities people pursue to make their living in the formal or the informal sector.
 Assets are the resources upon which people base their livelihoods including Natural/biological, Social and political, Human, Physical.
 Entitlements: the human social and economic rights of an individual.
-Sen has identified: Trade based entitlements; Production based entitlements, Owner entitlements, Inheritance and transfer entitlements."37
+Sen has identified: Trade based entitlements; Production based entitlements, Owner entitlements, Inheritance and transfer entitlements (Pantin et al., 2004).